StephanErb/aurora/docs/task-lifecycle.md

 - The other task is a `PENDING` production task that hasn't been scheduled due to a lack of resources.

-Since production tasks are much more important, Aurora kills off the non-production task to free up resources for the production task.
 The scheduler UI shows the non-production task was preempted in favor of the production task.
 At some point, tasks in `PREEMPTING` move to `KILLED`.

 Note that non-production tasks consuming many resources are likely to be preempted in favor of production tasks.